PHOT 0010. History of Photography

 Hours: 72 (36 lecture, 36 activity)

-Introduction to the acquisition and computer manipulation of photographs for design and photography.
+Introduction to the acquisition and computer enhancements of digital images for design and photography.
 Analysis and critique of images from initial concept to final project creation.
 Basic scanning, image adjustments, retouching, compositing, and file preparation for printing and other uses.
 (CSU, UC)

 Units: 3